MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-configure-web-content-filtering.md

 ## Known limitations

-- Currently, end-user notification on blocks, either from the client or the browser, aren't provided.
+- End-user notification on blocks, either from the client or the browser, aren't provided.
-- Admins can't configure their own Internet traffic acquisition profiles for the client.
+- Internet traffic acquisition profiles for the client can't be configured.
 - The client traffic acquisition policy includes TCP ports 80/443.
-- Currently assuming standard ports for HTTP/S traffic (ports 80 and 443).
+- Standard ports for HTTP/S traffic (ports 80 and 443).
 - *microsoft.com is currently acquired by the Microsoft 365 access profile.
 - IPv6 isn't supported on this platform yet.
 - Hyper-V isn't supported on this platform yet.
 - Remote network connectivity for Internet Access is in development.
 - OSI Layer 3/4 (that is, network layer) filtering isn't supported yet.
 - No captive portal support yet.
-This means that connecting to public WiFi via captive portal access may fail because these endpoints are currently acquired by the client.
+Connecting to public WiFi via captive portal access fails because these endpoints are currently acquired by the client.
 - TLS Termination is in development.
 - No URL path based filtering or URL categorization for HTTP and HTTPS traffic.
 - Currently, an admin can create up to 100 web content filtering policies and up to 1,000 rules based on up to 8,000 total FQDNs.
 Admins can also create up to 256 security profiles.